bchugg/bchugg.github.io/index.md

 ## Research

+These days I mostly think about problems in mathematical statistics and probability theory.
+Two areas of particular interest are concentration of measure and game-theoretic statistics (anytime-valid inference, e-values, hypothesis testing, and martingales).

-I'm mainly interested in mathematical statistics and probability---sequential analysis, game-theoretic probability, and anytime-valid learning and inference in particular.
-Here are my [papers]({% link papers.md %}) and some informal [research notes]({% link research_notes.md %}).
+Here are [my papers]({% link papers.md %}) and some [informal research notes]({% link research_notes.md %}).

 ## Other

 Occasionally I [write]({% link writing.md %}).
-If you enjoy eclectic permutations of philosophy, sporadic book reviews, some statistics, and lukewarm takes you can [subscribe]({% link subscribe.md %}) to be notified of new essays.
+You can [subscribe]({% link subscribe.md %}) to be notified of new essays.

 After-hours, I co-host the [Increments podcast](https://www.incrementspodcast.com/).
-We have a few [_sic_] drinks and yell about topics ranging from [the reality of abstractions](https://www.incrementspodcast.com/24) to the [evolutionary origins of art](https://www.incrementspodcast.com/50).
+We have a few [_sic_] drinks and yell about topics ranging from the [problem of induction](https://www.incrementspodcast.com/75) to the [evolutionary origins of art](https://www.incrementspodcast.com/50).
 I also co-host [do you even lit?](https://doyouevenlit.podbean.com/) where two unintelligible kiwis and I make our (haphazard and tangent-filled) way through the world of literary classics.